shivannis/xandr-docs-public/xandr-docs/ja-jp/banner-and-html5-creatives.md

 ---
-title: Microsoft Monetize - Banner and HTML5 Creatives
+title: Microsoft Monetize - Banner and HTML5 Creatives (JP)
 description: Learn what are Banner Creatives and HTML5 Creatives and how you can host them. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Banner and HTML5 creatives
+# Microsoft Monetize - Banner and HTML5 creatives (JP)

 You can host common display creatives such as banner and HTML5 with Microsoft Advertising or traffic them through third-party ad